talhavawda/za-telecoms-twitter-footprint/Database Docs/Readme.txt

 ================================

 Execute the queries in the following order:
-(Copy the Query code one at a time and paste it in the Neo4j editor and execute)
+(Find these queries in the Database Creational Queries folder) (Copy the Query code one at a time and paste it in the Neo4j editor and execute)

 1. Constraints